Yet-Another-Software-Team/ku-work/backend/README.md

 - Go 1.23.3 or higher
 - PostgreSQL 13+ (or Docker for containerized setup)
 - Redis 7+ (or Docker for containerized setup)
+- Optional: Google Cloud project (if using GCS provider)

 ## Installation